-The term "dual status youth" refers to juveniles who come into contact with both the child welfare and juvenile justice systems and occupy various statuses in terms of their relationship to the two systems (pp. 3-4 present more specific definitional criteria).
-A growing body of research has consistently confirmed that, in comparison to juveniles without such cross-system involvement, dual status youth present a range of important challenges.
-These challenges include higher recidivism rates, higher detention rates, frequent placement changes, poor permanency outcomes, substantial behavioral health needs, poor educational performance, and, overall, substantially higher costs than youth without cross-system involvement.
-The challenges and costs associated with dual status youth strongly suggest the need to devise and implement innovative ways to manage these difficult cases.
+The term "dual status youth" refers to juveniles who come into contact with both the child welfare and juvenile justice systems and occupy various statuses in terms of their relationship to the two systems (page 4 presents more specific definitional criteria).
+Over the past twenty years, a growing body of research has confirmed that, in comparison to juveniles without such multi-system involvement, dual status youth present a range of important challenges - and opportunities.
+The challenges include higher recidivism rates, higher detention rates, frequent placement changes, poor permanency outcomes, substantial behavioral health needs, poor educational performance, and, overall, substantially higher costs than youth without cross-system involvement.
+The challenges and costs associated with dual status youth strongly reinforce the need to create opportunities and implement innovative ways to manage these difficult cases and better serve this population of young people.

-The Robert F. Kennedy National Resource Center for Juvenile Justice, led by the Robert F. Kennedy Children's Action Corps, is pleased to present this Technical Assistance Workbook to provide practical guidance for state and local jurisdictions in their endeavor to improve the outcomes for dual status youth and families and to enhance system performance among the critical youth- and family-serving agency partners.
-This publication is the product of more than twelve years of experience in the field, and it incorporates a technical assistance framework originally developed in 2003.
-It is significantly informed by the October 2013 completion of a four-site demonstration project and the lessons learned from the dedication and commitment of youth-serving professionals in Hampden County, Massachusetts; Newton County, Georgia; Outagamie County, Wisconsin; and Santa Clara County, California.
+The Robert F. Kennedy National Resource Center for Juvenile Justice (RFK National Resource Center) is pleased to present this Dual Status Youth - Technical Assistance Workbook, Updated Edition (hereinafter referred to as the Technical Assistance Workbook) to provide practical guidance for state and local jurisdictions in their endeavor to improve outcomes for dual status youth and families and to enhance system performance among critical youth- and family-serving agency partners.
+This publication is the product of nearly two decades of experience in the field, and it incorporates a seminal technical assistance framework and concepts originally developed in 2003 and used in more than 30 state and local jurisdictions.
+It has been significantly informed by a four-site demonstration project and the lessons learned from the dedication and commitment of youth-serving professionals in Hampden County, Massachusetts; Newton County, Georgia; Outagamie County, Wisconsin; and, Santa Clara County, California.

-The Technical Assistance Workbook, which serves as an accompaniment to the newly revised Guidebook for Juvenile Justice and Child Welfare System Coordination and Integration: A Framework for Improved Outcomes (by Janet K. Wiig and John A. Tuell, with Jessica K. Heldman, third ed., 2013, published by the Robert F. Kennedy Children's Action Corps and Child Welfare League of America, 2004, revised 2008) (hereinafter referred to as Guidebook), would not have been possible without the generous and ongoing support of the John D. and Catherine T. MacArthur Foundation.
-Their support, guided by the leadership of Laurie Garduque, Director for Justice Reform, has been extraordinary.
-The MacArthur Foundation's commitment to the improvement and reform of juvenile justice systems nationwide through the Models for Change: Systems Reform in Juvenile Justice initiative (hereinafter referred to as Models for Change), coupled with its support of a distinguished group of national grantees to assist in that endeavor, has fueled the momentum to help improve the lives of children, youth, and families across the country.
-Additionally, the Office of Juvenile Justice and Delinquency Prevention (OJJDP) is deserving of recognition for its willingness to launch a new public-private partnership with the MacArthur Foundation.
+The Technical Assistance Workbook, which serves as an accompaniment to the Guidebook for Juvenile Justice and Child Welfare System Coordination and Integration: A Framework for Improved Outcomes, 3rd Edition, (hereinafter referred to as the Guidebook), would not have been possible without the original support of the John D. and Catherine T. MacArthur Foundation and the Models for Change: Systems Reform in Juvenile Justice initiative.
+Additionally, the Office of Juvenile Justice and Delinquency Prevention (OJJDP) is deserving of recognition for its willingness to launch a public-private partnership with the MacArthur Foundation in supporting the Dual Status Youth Technical Assistance Initiative, a site-based demonstration project conducted during 2011 - 2014.